oracle-livelabs/pts/ai-vector-search-apex-adb/apex-app/apex-app.md

 ![alt text](/images/urlpathprefix.png)
 4. Open the same editing page again, copy the static identifier, and paste it into the name of this REST data source.
 The name should reflect what the static identifier has.
 Click **Save Changes**.
 5. The rest of the URL: `/b/apex_file_storage/o/` will be used to plug into the URL path prefix underneath the base URL.
 6. Ensure the URL format cuts off at the tenancy point.
+Make sure to change the remote server to the server we just created.
+You want to do this for all three rest data sources as well.
 7. Repeat the same steps for the other two sources `list_buckets` and `list_objects_in_bucket`.
 8. Save changes.